Launch your business in 10 days!

 Chris recommends using the move-out checklist provided by the client’s landlord as the basis for bidding on the cleaning job.
 Chris told us:

-I charge $279 to $479 more for move-out cleaning costs than my standard cleaning rates
+I charge $279 to $479 more for move-out cleaning than my standard cleaning rates.

 What should I include in office and commercial cleaning?